covcom/205CDE/13_14 Database/README.md

 There're several things going on in the code above:
 * It creates a table with 4 columns.
 In this example, it shows staff ID, room number etc.
 * In SQL we don't distinguish between lower and upper case letters.
-The reason that reserved words use all upper cases are for convension only.
+The reason that reserved words use all upper cases is for convention only.
 * Each SQL statement must terminate using a semicolon ';'.
 * Code above should create a table with 4 columns. `integer` and `text` are data types supported by SQLite.
 Other data types supported by SQLite are real, null and blob.
-* PRIMARY KEY and NOT NULL, and DEFAULT are examples of constaint.
-Other constaints include UNIQUE, FOREIGH KEY, and CHECK.
+* PRIMARY KEY and NOT NULL, and DEFAULT are examples of constraint.
+Other constraints include UNIQUE, FOREIGN KEY, and CHECK.

 We can use the *dot commands* to verify the table and its schema.
-These *dot commands* are specific to SQLite, and it can be used for many differnt purposes such as exporting data from a table.
+These *dot commands* are specific to SQLite, and it can be used for many different purposes such as exporting data from a table.
 Click [here](https://www.sqlite.org/cli.html) for more examples.

 ```sql
 sqlite> .tables